top of page

 With funding from the Fund for Innovation and Transformation (Government of Canada) and our donors, CPAR invested in ultrasound equipment and internet infrastructure and equipped remote health care centres with the materials to improve prenatal care.

-We also trained midwives and healthcare workers on how to use and interpret the findings, and recruited doctors in hospitals in Fitche and Addis Ababa to view the ultrasounds in real time and provide feedback.
-By the end of 2023 more than 3,000 mothers-to-be have received ultrasounds and the Zonal Health Authority has maintained the program.
-An joint review of the program by academics in Canada and Ethiopia has been published in the Journal of Telemedicine and Telecare.
+We also trained 14 midwives and healthcare workers on how to use and interpret the findings, and recruited doctors in hospitals in Fitche and Addis Ababa to view the ultrasounds in real time and provide feedback.
+By the end of 2023 more than 6,000 mothers-to-be have received ultrasounds and the Zonal Health Authority has maintained the program.
+An estimated 93% of the population received messages about ANC in their community, and an estimated 95% were made aware that ultrasound was available as part of ANC.
+Nearly 20% of pregnant women accessed ANC with ultrasound, although this number may include women who travelled from outside the catchment area.
+A joint review of the program by academics in Canada and Ethiopia has been published in the Journal of Telemedicine and Telecare.

 INNOVATION: